ClarityCoders/SpaceShooter-Gym/README.md

 ```
 - install the rest of dependencies listed in requirments.txt

-## Our Enviroment
+## Inputs (Observations)
 - Uses inputs to the nural network (Observations) of pixes in the game include frames from the past.
 The shape is 252, 84, 1
 - This allows our network to see which way enemies are moving to avoid collisions and shoot to score points.
 <img src="https://i.imgur.com/OJ5JMUe.jpg" title="source: imgur.com" />
+## Rewards
 - The enviroment provides a reward to allow the network to learn from it's actions.
-The reward I chose if fairly simple at the start of the frame the reward is -0.001.
+- The reward I chose if fairly simple at the start of the frame the reward is -0.001.
 This means if the AI just stays alive and never shoots enemies it will have a low reward score.
-If an enemy is hit the reward is increased by 1.
-If you touch an enemy the game is over and your reward is -2.
+- If an enemy is hit the reward is increased by 1.
+- If you touch an enemy the game is over and your reward is -2.